-Network Rail's 'Kent Route Study' for Control Period 6 (2019-2024) is currently being developed and will be published in 2017.
+The draft version of Network Rail's 'Kent Route Study' for Control Period 6 (2019-2024) has now been published.
+The public consultation period runs from 14 March to 30 June 2017, with the final version due for publication in September 2017.
 This study will include the future development of Ashford International station in its scope, while preserving the present platform capacity to serve the existing and future level of international rail services envisaged.
-The Kent Route Study will also recognise the wider need in Kent for investment to create additional capacity to meet the expected increase in demand for domestic rail services.
+The Kent Route Study will also recognise the wider need in Kent for investment to create additional capacity to meet the expected increase in demand for domestic rail services, especially those using High Speed 1 between Ashford International and London St Pancras.